 Definition of Series 56 Exam

-Series 56 Exam is the Proprietary Trader’s Qualification Exam, or Series 56 exam, it was created to assess a candidate’s knowledge in the areas of securities markets, trading and reporting practices, applicable products, investment strategies and anti-fraud provisions.
-There are no prerequisites to this exam.
-However, individuals who have successfully passed the Series 7 exam may file a wavier and possibly be exempt from this test.
+Series 56 Exam was the Proprietary Trader’s Qualification Exam, or Series 56 exam, it was created to assess a candidate’s knowledge in the areas of securities markets, trading and reporting practices, applicable products, investment strategies and anti-fraud provisions.
+There were no prerequisites to this exam.

 • Personnel, Business Conduct, Recordkeeping and Reporting Requirements – 9 Questions